Skip to main content

 Genome Size

 The genome size refers to the total amount of genetic material contained within an organism's DNA, measured in base pairs.
-In the case of D. melanogaster, the genome consists of approximately 1.7x10⁸ base pairs.
-Understanding genome size is crucial for calculating the time and resources needed for DNA replication.
+In the case of D. melanogaster, the genome consists of approximately 1.7x10⁸ base pairs, which is essential for understanding the scale of DNA replication that needs to occur during cell division.

 Recommended video: